 - Traffic Director – it helps to use the hangout chat to sort out who will talk next, to smooth the flow.

-- Hangout buddy – persons who join the hangout.
-When you join a Virtually Connecting session as a Hangout Buddy, you are an active member of the conversation.
+- Virtual Participant – persons who join the hangout.
+When you join a Virtually Connecting session, you are an active member of the conversation.
 As the virtually connecting sessions become more popular, we ask that hangout buddies come prepared to ask a question to the group.
-We try to keep a couple of spots open for people who have never participated as a hangout buddy before – so that each session has one or two new faces.
+We try to keep a couple of spots open for people who have never participated before – so that each session has one or two new faces.

 - Blogging Buddies – persons who volunteer to write blog posts about their experience on Virtually Connecting.
 Blogging buddies write a blog post for the Virtually Connecting website, and are encouraged to repost on their personal blogs or vice versa.